 • “Do you take credit cards at the booths?”

-• Most food booths do take credit cards.
-In addition, we have an “ATM” booth which can provide cash.
+• Almost all food booths do take credit cards including Apple Pay (exception are the Soda & Water Booth).
+In addition, we have an “ATM/Check Cashing” booth which can provide cash.

 • “Is there a map of the Festival?”